nishakazmi12/computer-vision-transient-object-detection/README.md

 ## Features
 - Image rotation and noise reduction
-- Background subtraction using Rolling Ball algorithm
+- Background subtraction using the Rolling Ball algorithm
-- Template matching to align and crop constellation
+- Template matching to align and crop the constellation
-- Object labeling and statistical comparison
+- Object labelling and statistical comparison
 - SSIM and PSNR metrics
 - Automated PDF report generation